garyg1/gantt-chart-tool/README.md

 A commercial tool in this area is [Microsoft Project](https://en.wikipedia.org/wiki/Microsoft_Project).

-The choice to create our own simple JSON DSL (rather than extend e.g., Vega) was deliberate.
-This tool has a single purpose.
-Minimizing dependencies gives us complete control.
-There is opportunity to make the experience simpler and clearer when we don't try to fit into a larger framework or abstraction layer, which is what this tool tries to achieve.
+The choice to create our own simple JSON DSL to model the timeline rather than build on top of an existing graphics definition language (e.g., Vega, PlantUML) was deliberate -- since this tool doesn't try to fit into a larger framework or abstraction layer, the timeline JSONs are simple, easily parsable and programmable, which is what this tool tries to achieve.

 #### Optional Google Fonts Integration
 A confirmation popup is displayed before this tool makes any external network calls (Google Fonts).
 The Google Fonts feature is entirely optional - you can use system fonts offline.